lcdonaldson/rn-manager/README.md

 The idea for this project came from a tutorial on udemy and I have modified it a little bit.

-While the development can and will change as it unfolds, The plan at this time is to use the following:
+While the development can and will change as it unfolds,

+the plan at this time is to use the following:

 Current project is broken in this state.
 Needs upgrading to continue.
 This will result in sunsetting this repo and starting over.
 ```